-Revenue Recognition: We recognize revenue at the time the product is shipped or when the service is delivered.
-We have determined that our programming equipment has reached a point of maturity and stability such that product acceptance can be assured by testing at the factory prior to shipment and that the installation meets the criteria to be considered a separate element.
+We recognize revenue upon transfer of control of the promised products or services to customers in an amount that reflects the consideration we expect to receive in exchange for those products or services.
+We have determined that our programming equipment has reached a point of maturity and stability such that product acceptance can be assured by testing at the factory prior to shipment and that the installation meets the criteria to be a separate performance obligation.
 These systems are standard products with published product specifications and are configurable with standard options.
 The evidence that these systems could be deemed as accepted was based upon having standardized factory production of the units, results from batteries of tests of product performance to our published specifications, quality inspections and installation standardization, as well as past product operation validation with the customer and the history provided by our installed base of products upon which the current versions were based.

-The revenue related to products requiring installation that is perfunctory is recognized at the time of shipment.
-Installation that is considered perfunctory includes any installation that can be performed by other parties, such as distributors, other vendors, or the customers themselves.
+The revenue related to products requiring installation that is perfunctory is recognized upon transfer of control of the product to customers, which generally is at the time of shipment.
+Installation that is considered perfunctory includes any installation that is expected to be performed by other parties, such as distributors, other vendors, or the customers themselves.
 This takes into account the complexity, skill and training needed as well as customer expectations regarding installation.

-We enter into multiple deliverable arrangements that arise during the sale of a system that includes an installation component, a service and support component and a software maintenance component.
-We allocate the value of each element based on relative selling prices.
+We enter into arrangements with multiple performance obligations that arise during the sale of a system that includes an installation component, a service and support component and a software maintenance component.
+The transaction price is allocated to the separate performance obligations on relative standalone sales price.
+We allocate the transaction price of each element based on relative selling prices.
 Relative selling price is based on the selling price of the standalone system.
-For the installation and service and support components, we use the value of the discount given to distributors who perform these components.
-For software maintenance components, we use what we charge for annual software maintenance renewals after the initial year the system is sold.
+For the installation and service and support performance obligations, we use the value of the discount given to distributors who perform these components.
+For software maintenance performance obligations, we use what we charge for annual software maintenance renewals after the initial year the system is sold.
 Revenue is recognized on the system sale based on shipping terms, installation revenue is recognized after the installation is performed, and hardware service and support and software maintenance revenue is recognized ratably over the term of the agreement, typically one year.
+Deferred revenue includes service, support and maintenance contracts and represents the undelivered performance obligation of agreements that are typically for one year.

-When we sell software separately, we recognize software revenue upon shipment, provided that only inconsequential obligations remain on our part and substantive acceptance conditions, if any, have been met.
+When we sell software separately, we recognize revenue upon the transfer of control of the software, which is generally upon shipment, provided that only inconsequential performance obligations remain on our part and substantive acceptance conditions, if any, have been met.